Oiroizoi/evolvinator/README.md

 ## How to use
 - Enter an Old English word, using standard diacritics (i.e., dots for palatalization and macrons for long vowels).
 - Select the syllable on which the primary stress falls.
 - Choose the appropriate part of speech.
+For present participles, select "Conjugated verb".
 - The program will output the word's likely pronunciation and spelling in late Old English (circa 900), late Middle English (circa 1400), and present-day English.
 Two Modern English pronunciations are provided, one for contemporary Received Pronunciation (UK) and one for General American (US).

 ## Tips